nomorehumor/Fog-ReplayBroker/README.md

 #### Running the Cloud Node

 7. Install the required Python packages: `pip install -r src/requirements.txt`.
-8. Change the remote server address in the `src/replay_broker/fog_config.yml` file to the Tailscale IP address or the Cloud VM IP address, depending on your setup.
+8. Change the remote server address in the `src/replay_broker/cloud_config.yml` file to the Tailscale IP address of your fog node.
 9. Run the Cloud Node application: `python3 src/cloud_components.py`.

 #### Shutdown